MPCritic: A plug-and-play MPC architecture for reinforcement learning: Case studies

 The learned behavior of each policy is shown in \cref{fig:lqr_traj}, including that of the learned fictitious controller $\mu$ for further comparison.
 With rewards penalizing non-zero actions more than states, the RL agent is largely concerned with avoiding large actions rather than driving the state to the origin.
 The \ac{MPC} agent designs coordinated action sequences towards the origin, traversing the boundary of the state and/or action constraints for portions of the sequence.
 In contrast, without a ``planning'' mechanism or modified reward, the deep \ac{RL} agent is willing to leave the closed unit ball to maximize the reward, but this is sure to incur future costs for the unstable system.
 Notably, the \ac{RL} agent's policy and $\mu$ are of the same model class, yet $\mu$ is learned to approximate the exact \ac{MPC} optimization rather than maximize a \ac{DNN} critic.
 Consequently, $\mu$ is informed by the constraints without modifying the reward signal, unlike the \ac{RL} agent, due to their presence in \cref{eq:mpcritic}.
-This property and the relative efficiency of $\mu$ create for interesting inquiries as to how $\mu$ can be more broadly leveraged in \ac{RL} schemes.
+This property, along with the relative efficiency of $\mu$, raises interesting questions about how $\mu$ can be leveraged more broadly within \ac{RL} schemes.